-This document is a guide for using MaxL, multi-dimensional database access language for Hyperion Essbase OLAP Server.
+This document is a guide for using MaxL, multi-dimensional database access language for DB2 OLAP Server, which is called Essbase in this book.
 MaxL is a flexible way to automate Hyperion Essbase administration and maintenance tasks.

-MaxL and its components enable you to perform database-administrative operations by issuing MaxL statements to an Essbase server.
+MaxL and its components enable you to perform database-administrative operations by issuing MaxL statements to a Hyperion Essbase server.